eldesh/sha3_sml/Readme.md

 ### SML/NJ: Load to the interactive environment

-Users also can load Sha3SML into the interactive environment:
+Sha3SML can be loaded into the interactive environment:

 ```sh
 $ sml